Automated Mapping of Vulnerability Advisories onto their Fix Commits in Open Source Repositories

+While one of the advantages of OSS is free availability, accurate (code-level) data about its vulnerabilities and fixes are hard to obtain.
+These data are often scattered across different sources: public vulnerability databases such as the NVD, project-specific issue trackers, websites publishing security advisories and proprietary databases such as those offered by vendors of software composition analysis (SCA) tools.

+This difficulty in obtaining vulnerability data hinders further development of new tools that could push the state of the art in vulnerability detection and mitigation.
+Also, a considerable effort is spent by multiple parties to independently search for vulnerability data, without addressing the problem at the root.

 When initiating a vulnerability analysis from the largest vulnerability database (NVD), finding the commit that fixes the disclosed CVE may be a difficult task; in fact, the fix commit may often not be found at all.
 This is emphasized by~\cite{schryen_is_2011}, which reports that for 17.6\% of the published OSS vulnerabilities no patch information can be found.
-To demonstrate that one cannot solely rely on these advisory pages for finding fix commits, we perform an analysis of the coverage of the NVD for the fix commits in our data set.
+To demonstrate that one cannot solely rely on NVD advisories to find fix commits, we performed an analysis of the coverage of the NVD for the fix commits in our dataset.